ceno/Quake3Quest-servers/scripts/auto-mapper/README.md

 ```

 #### TODO
+- KNOWN ISSUE: doesn't work if a map name has a hyphen (e.g. pro-bgmp6).
+The regex needs adjusting
 - Solve how to set server config, like address and especially rcon password, with an eye to support multiple quake3 instances per server.
 Conf file in /etc?
 How to parse it?
 - Make sure that every map is valid at startup and fail if not?
 If a map is on the list but missing, the `map` rcon command will fail, and players will replay the map they just played.